-At the Intelligent Cities Challenge (ICC) Mayors Summit yesterday, 130 mayors and deputy mayors confirmed their political leadership to build greener, digital, and more resilient cities, through ICC.
+At the Intelligent Cities Challenge (ICC) Mayors Summit, which took place as part of the European Week of Regions and Cities, 130 mayors and deputy mayors confirmed their political leadership to build greener, digital, and more resilient cities, through ICC.
 Click to see the recording of the session and download the Summary report.

 Dana Eleftheriadou, head of Advanced Technologies Team at the European Commission’s DG GROW and Christophe Rouillon, the Committee of the Region rapporteur for the Recovery and Resilience Facility, and mayor of Coulaines in France, opened the Summit by emphasising the key role participating cities play in driving the European Green Deal.
 By investing in technological innovations, cities can contribute to achieving the new European Union’s climate ambitions, such as reducing CO2 emissions by 55% by 2030 and achieving climate neutrality by 2050.
 Ms Eleftheriadou pointed out that “Europe will emerge stronger from the crisis through investing in the technologies that will deliver the climate neutrality such as clean technologies, hydrogen, energy efficiency, green manufacturing, renewable energy, circular economy, intelligent energy storage, robotics, empowered by Artificial Intelligence and data analytics.
 All in all, science and technology are our best allies to succeed in the transition towards a better, greener and socially responsible future.”